Jp0liveira/Jp0liveira/README.md

-## Iaê eu sou o João Paulo e seja muito bem-vindo ao meu GitHub!
+## I'm João Paulo and welcome to my GitHub!
 ---

 <div>